 - All nominees must meet any additional criteria and comply with all regulations and designated by the individual Regional Awards Program’s policies for the 2022-2023 season in order to be eligible as a Jimmy Awards Nominee.

 - Regional Awards Programs must be able to provide the following information for their two participating Nominees not later than two (2) weeks prior to the start date of the NHSMTA week in NYC, regardless of culminating program event/ceremony date:

 - Color Headshot

-- Regional Awards Programs must ensure that their two participating Nominees have been announced to the public no later than one (1) week prior to the start date of the NHSMTA week.
+- Regional Awards Programs must ensure that their two participating Nominees have been announced to the public no later than one (1) week prior to the start date of the NHSMTA week in NYC.

 - A Jimmy Awards Nominee must be a current high school student, grades 9 through 12.

 - A Nominee’s high school has participated in one (1) RAP only.